Germany's SPD at odds over coalition plan

 The SPD initially vowed to go into opposition after scoring a humiliating 20.5 percent in the September ballot.

-But former EU Parliament chief Schulz faced pressure to reconsider after Merkel's efforts to forge a government with two smaller parties collapsed in November.
+But Schulz faced pressure to reconsider after Merkel's coalition talks with two smaller parties collapsed in November.

-Merkel, whose political life is on the line after more than 12 years in power, has welcomed the coalition blueprint as "a fresh start" for Germany and Europe.

-Commentators however have already described a possible repeat of the left-right alliance as a "coalition of losers".
+Merkel, whose political life is on the line, has welcomed the coalition blueprint as "a fresh start" but commentators have already described a possible repeat of the left-right alliance as a coalition of "losers".